Sahana2301-Priya/Experiment-1-EC086-CS-amplifier/README.md

 ## Circuit-2:

-A **Diode connected mosfet** transistor always is in saturation and acts as a constant current source and acts as a amplifier.
+A **Diode connected mosfet** and **diode connected load** are  essentially samething; when a mosfet is used as load in a circuit with its gate and drain terminals shorted together, it acts like a diode referred to as a **diode connected load**-the mosfet itself is the load acting like a diode in that configuration.
+Transistor always is in saturation and acts as a constant current source and acts as a amplifier.
 The different type of analysis are done here also DC Analysis, AC Analysis and Transient analysis.
 The drain current obtained is given by the formula:

 **Id = 1/2 kn Vov2** ;